TO THE MEMBERS

-Your Company understands the importance of various risks faced by it and has adopted aRisk Management Framework which establishes various levels of accountability within theCompany.
+Your company understands the importance of various risks faced by it and has adopted aRisk Management Framework which establishes various levels of accountability within theCompany.
 The framework covers identification evaluation and control measures to mitigatethe identified business risk.

 VIGIL MECHANISM/WHISTLE BLOWER POLICY

 The Company promotes ethical behavior in all its business activities and has put inplace a mechanism for reporting illegal or unethical behavior.
-The Company has a Vigilmechanism and Whistle blower policy under which the persons covered under the policyincluding Directors and employees are free to report misuse or abuse of authority fraudor suspected fraud violation of Company rules manipulations negligence causing dangerto public health and safety misappropriation of monies and other matters or activity onaccount of which the interest of the Company is affected.
+The Company has a Vigilmechanism and Whistle blower policy under which the persons covered under the policyincluding Directors and employees are free to report misuse or abuse of authority fraudor suspected fraud violation of Company rules manipulations negligence causing dangerto public health and safety misappropriation of funds and other matters or activity onaccount of which the interest of the Company is affected.
 The reportable matters may bedisclosed to the vigilance officer who operates under the supervision of the AuditCommittee.
 Persons covered under the Policy may also report to the Chairman of the AuditCommittee.

 During the year under review no employee was denied access to the Chairman of theAudit Committee.
-No complaints were received under Vigil Mechanism & Whistle BlowerPolicy during the financial year 2018-19.
+No complaints were received under Vigil Mechanism & Whistle BlowerPolicy during the financial year 2020-21.

 DETAILS OF LOANS INVESTMENTS AND GUARANTEES UNDER SECTION 186